cn0047/stash/ed/t/README.md

 once an initial client connection has been established.

 To deal with big complicated problems - have to perform breakdown or decomposition.
-One of the best ways to deal with complexity is divide and conquer - split the problem into smaller problems and solve each one separately.
+One of the best way to deal with complexity is divide and conquer - split the problem into smaller problems and solve each one separately.

 Telemetry - monitoring performance metrics and error rates.